Pumpkin Chocolate Chip Muffins with Coffee Glaze

 - Prepare Coffee Glaze: In a medium bowl, combine the espresso powder and hot water and whisk until the powder is fully dissolved.
 Add the sifted powdered sugar, cream (or milk), and vanilla extract and whisk until the glaze is relatively thick (and will set easily), yet drizzles freely.
 If the glaze is too thin, add a little more powdered sugar.
 If the glaze is too thick, add a touch more cream or milk.

 - Place the cooled muffins on a rack over a large sheet of wax paper.
 Using a small whisk or spoon, drizzle the glaze back and forth across the tops of the muffins (you’ll want to do this about a foot above them, to make sure it falls evenly).
-Allow the glaze to set for 10-15 minutes, or serve immediately.
+Allow the glaze to set for 10 to 15 minutes or serve immediately.

-Leftover muffins can be stored in an airtight container (or Ziploc bag) and kept at room temperature for 2 to 3 days.
-Instant espresso powder (such as Medaglia D’oro brand) can be found in the coffee or baking aisle of most grocery stores.
+- Storage Tip: Leftover muffins can be stored in an airtight container (or Ziploc bag) and kept at room temperature for 2 to 3 days.